Lake Baikal: Cancelled East Siberia–Pacific Ocean oil pipeline

 Russian oil pipelines state company Transneft was planning to build a trunk pipeline that would have come within 800 m of the lake shore in a zone of substantial seismic activity.
 Environmental activists in Russia, Greenpeace, Baikal pipeline opposition and local citizens were strongly opposed to these plans, due to the possibility of an accidental oil spill that might cause significant damage to the environment.
 According to the Transneft's president, numerous meetings with citizens near the lake were held in towns along the route, especially in Irkutsk.
 Transneft agreed to alter its plans when Russian president Vladimir Putin ordered the company to consider an alternative route 40 km to the north to avoid such ecological risks.
 Transneft has since decided to move the pipeline away from Lake Baikal, so that it will not pass through any federal or republic natural reserves.
 Work began on the pipeline two days after President Putin agreed to changing the route away from Lake Baikal.

 Proposed uranium enrichment center

 In 2006, the Russian government announced plans to build the world's first international uranium enrichment center at an existing nuclear facility in Angarsk, a city on the river Angara some 95 km downstream from the lake's shores.
 Critics and environmentalists argued it would be a disaster for the region and are urging the government to reconsider.

 After enrichment, only 10% of the uranium-derived radioactive material would be exported to international customers, leaving 90% near the Lake Baikal region for storage.
 Uranium tailings contain radioactive and toxic materials, which if improperly stored, are potentially dangerous to humans and can contaminate rivers and lakes.

-An enrichment center was constructed in the 2010s.
+The enrichment center was constructed in the 2010s.